ie3-institute/simona/docs/readthedocs/usersguide.md

 - The project should include the *shadowJar* gradle plugin (``id "com.github.johnrengelman.shadow" version "x.y.z"``).
 - A class (called *main class* here) needs to extend ``edu.ie3.simona.api.schedule.ExtSimulation`` and thus implement the two methods ``List<Long> initialize()`` and ``List<Long> doActivity(long tick)``.
 The method ``initialize`` is called when the external simulation needs to be initialized whereas the method ``doActivity`` is called when time step ``tick`` is triggered. ``initialize`` and ``doActivity`` must return a list of subsequent new ticks that the sub simulation should be scheduled at.
 - For each data stream, a sub-interface of ``edu.ie3.simona.api.data.ExtDataSimulation`` needs to be implemented, such as ``edu.ie3.simona.api.data.ev.ExtEvSimulation``, and all methods of the interface have to be implemented.
 The *main class* could be the implementing class here.
-- In order for SIMONA to recognize the external simulation, a class that extends ``edu.ie3.simona.api.ExtLinkInterface`` and a service file (``META-INF/service/edu.ie3.simona.api.ExtLinkInterface``) have to reside inside the project.
+- In order for SIMONA to use the external simulation, a class that extends ``edu.ie3.simona.api.ExtLinkInterface`` has to reside inside the project.
 The class has to implement the corresponding methods by returning the control stream and data stream implementations (could all be the same *main class*).
+- When loading the external simulations, SIMONA is looking for the corresponding service files of the class ``edu.ie3.simona.api.ExtLinkInterface``.
+Therefor every external simulation needs the following service file: ``src/main/resources/META-INF/services/edu.ie3.simona.api.ExtLinkInterface``.
 The service file needs to contain the relative path to the class that extends ``edu.ie3.simona.api.ExtLinkInterface``.
+- An example for an external simulation can be found [here](https://github.com/ie3-institute/ExtSimSample)

 **SIMONA**